Skip to main content

 GET /api/v1/admin/memory/stats

 Returns aggregate statistics for the memory subsystem within the current workspace — totals, per-tier rollups, and per-agent rollups derived from memory_versions.
-Required role: ADMIN or OWNER (manage permission)
+Required role: ADMIN or OWNER (manage permission) Request: no body.
+Response: the totals and rollups object below.

 Response